Mental Fitness Toolkit - The Ultimate Guide to Nutrition and Mental Health

 1. Research shows that a ‘mediterranean style eating plan’ is the most effective for protecting mental health and preventing physical disease.
 The core elements include significant vegetable intake, fruits, nuts and fish.
 The primary source of fat is olive oil, and depending on your personal situation wholegrain carbohydrates and limited meat.
 Dairy and highly-processed foods are kept to a minimum.

-1. Eat flaxseeds (those little red things).
+5. Eat flaxseeds (those little red things).
 A study cited by Michael Greger shows ground flaxseeds (they need to be crushed to be effective) “induced one of the most potent blood-pressure-lowering effects ever achieved by a dietary intervention.”
 How to eat them?
-Put them in smoothies, sprinkle them on joghurt, or toss them on any salad.
-They are fairly flavor neutral, but pack a real protein punch.
+Put them in smoothies, sprinkle them on yoghurt, or toss them on any salad.
+They are fairly flavour neutral, but pack a real protein punch.

 What not to eat